What are the northern lights?

 To maximise your chances of seeing the aurora borealis follow these simple tips:

-- Try and go to an open rural area – you need a clear view of the sky, unobstructed by buildings, and where there is less light pollution from houses or industry
+- Try to go to an open, rural area – you need a clear view of the sky, unobstructed by buildings, and where there is less light pollution from houses or industry

-- You’re most likely to see the northern lights between 10pm to 2am.
-However, if this is past your bedtime, then there is still a chance that you might catch a glimpse earlier in the evening or if it’s still dark when you wake up in the morning.
+- You’re most likely to see the northern lights between 10pm and 2am.
+However, if this is past your bedtime, then there is still a chance that you might catch a glimpse earlier in the evening, or if it’s still dark when you wake up in the morning.

 More information on the six areas in the UK which, thanks to their low levels of light pollution and pristine starry skies, have been awarded Dark Sky status by The International Dark Sky Association (IDA).

-And another by Bernard Boyle taken over Loch Lomond showing Ben Lomond:
+And here’s another by Bernard Boyle, taken over Loch Lomond showing Ben Lomond: